terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_router_interface_v2.html.markdown

 * `port_id` - ID of the port this interface connects to.
 Changing this creates a new router interface.

+* `force_destroy` - A boolean indicating whether the routes from the corresponding router ID should be deleted so that the router interface can be destroyed without any errors.
+The default value is `false`.

 ## Attributes Reference

 The following attributes are exported: